A journey through history, art and countryside in Umbria, a hidden gem nestled in the heart of Italy.

 Your journey begins in the colourful capital city of Bangkok.
 Impressive modern skyscrapers sit happily alongside ancient shrines and temples; á la carte restaurants compete with local food carts and long lines of traffic flow alongside traditional long tailed boats sailing down the Chao Phraya River.
 You’ll see the main sights here including the Grand Palace and Emerald Buddha Temple as well as doing something a little different.
 You travel out to stay in two different hotels at Kanchanaburi to enjoy the jungle surround and particularly learn something of the building of the Death Railway, built by the Japanese using allied POWs during WWII.

-You fly north to Chiang Mai and immerse ourselves in the history and culture of the city and explore the countryside just outside.
+You fly north to Chiang Rai and visit the Golden Triangle, where Laos, Cambodia and Thailand meet.
+We have a boat trip on the Mekong River.
+We will explore the countryside of Northern Thailand.
 You will walk in the hills and meet local tribes, stopping to understand their lives.
-You will grind coffee on a coffee plantation and sit with a shaman to learn of traditional healing.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.